Personal union: Goryeo

-King Chungseon reigned as King of Goryeo in 1298 and 1308–1313 and as King of Shenyang or King of Shen from 1307 (according to the History of Yuan) or 1308 (according to Goryeosa) to 1316.
-At that time, Goryeo had already become a vassal of Yuan dynasty and the Yuan imperial family and the Goryeo royal family had close relationship by marriages of convenience.
-Because he was a very powerful man during Emperor Wuzong's reign, he could become the King of Shenyang where many Korean people lived in China.
-However, he lost his power in the Yuan imperial court after the death of the Emperor Wuzong.
-Because the Yuan dynasty made Chungseon abdicate the crown of the Goryeo in 1313, the personal union was ended.
+King Chungseon of Goryeo reigned as King of Goryeo in 1298 and 1308–1313 and as King of Shenyang or King of Shen from 1307 (according to the History of Yuan) or 1308 (according to Goryeosa) to 1316.
+At that time, Goryeo had already become a vassal of the Mongol Empire and the Mongol imperial family following the Mongol invasions of Korea and the Goryeo royal family had established strong ties by intermarrying with the Mongol imperial family.
+Because King Chungseon was a very powerful man during the reign of Külüg Khan, Külüg Khan gave him a new title on top of his kingship of Goryeo, the Prince/King of Shenyang, in 1307 or 1308 specifically mentioned as thanks to his efforts of bringing the Khan to power.

+However, he lost his power in the Mongol imperial court after the death of the Külüg Khan.
+Because the Mongol Empire made Chungseon abdicate the crown of the Goryeo in 1313, the personal union was ended.
 King Chungsuk, Chungseon's eldest son, became the new King of Goryeo.
-In 1316, the Yuan dynasty made Chungseon abdicate the crown of Shen in favour of Wang Go, one of his nephews, resulting in him becoming the new King of Shen.
+In 1316, the Mongol Empire made Chungseon abdicate the crown of Shen in favour of Wang Ko, one of his nephews, resulting in him becoming the new King of Shen.

+Following Wang Ko's death, Chungmok of Goryeo and Chungjeong of Goryeo were also dual rulers of both Goryeo and Shenyang from 1345-1351.